Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

 \subsubsection{Small $x$}

 {\it Leading authors: R. D. Ball, M. Hentschinski, C. Royon, K. Xie }

 For successful runs at any colliders, such as the LHC at CERN or the incoming EIC at BNL~\cite{AbdulKhalek:2021gbh}, and future projects such as FCC at CERN~\cite{FCC:2018vvp}, it is fundamental to understand fully the complete final states.
-This obviously includes the central part of the detector that is used in searches for beyond standard model physics but also the forward part of the detector, the kinematic region close to the outgoing particles after collision.
+This obviously includes the central part of the detector that is used in BSM searches and also the forward part, the kinematic region close to the outgoing beam remnants after collision.
 The detailed understanding of final states with high forward multiplicities, as well as those with the absence of energy in the forward region (the so-called rapidity gap), in elastic, diffractive, and central exclusive processes is of greatest importance.
 Some of these configurations originate from purely nonperturbative reactions, while others can be explained in terms of multi-parton chains or other extensions of the perturbative QCD parton picture such as the Balitsky-Fadin-Kuraev-Lipatov (BFKL) formalism~\cite{Kuraev:1976ge,Kuraev:1977fs,Balitsky:1978ic}.
-Future progress in this fundamental area in high energy physics requires the combination of experimental measurements and theoretical work.
+Future progress in this fundamental area requires the combination of experimental measurements and theoretical work.